-Student peer instructors will be assigned to CORE 1043 Composition I Special Skills sections, assisting during the scheduled lab sessions to facilitate learning and to coach the Composition I students to become successful, independent writers.
+Student peer instructors will be assigned to in-person CORE 1043 Composition I sections, assisting during the scheduled lab sessions to facilitate learning and to coach the Composition I students to become successful, independent writers.
 Peer instructors will support the instructor in administrative tasks outside of class.
 A total of two work hours per week is expected.
-The course, which may be taken three times, is graded as S/U. Students must receive instructor's permission to enroll.
-This course is offered only when CORE 1043 SS is on the schedule.
+The course, which may be taken twice, is graded as S/U. Students must receive instructor's permission to enroll.
+This course is offered only when in-person CORE 1043 is on the schedule.